Listen to The Written Word

 When I get off at 6 PM Jonesy will be waiting with my VW and a bottle of Four Roses, and it’s off to Paris for a few wild days.
 Or, at least that was our intent.
 And, being young and spunky we went for it, with gusto!

 A light-misty rain was falling, and while waiting for Jonesy I leaned against the arched entrance door, shielded myself from the drizzle, and lit a Marlboro.
 Our plan scrambled together just hours before, was to leave immediately for Paris then drive all night with me doing the driving and Jonesy the navigating.
 Our ‘well thought out itinerary had us arriving bright and early the next morning to begin our hunt for a small Parisian district named Pigalle.
-Jonesy told me we’d definitely “find some action in what he called pig alley,” and even though I wasn’t sure how things worked there, ‘action’ sounded like a good idea, and got my juice flowing, and my depraved young dude mind working.
+Jonesy told me we’d definitely “find some action in what he called pig alley,” and even though I wasn’t sure how things worked there, ‘action’ sounded like a good idea, and got my juices flowing, and my depraved young dude mind working.

 I heard a distinct VW sound coming my way, snapped my head up, and Jonesy was waving from behind the wheel of my newly polished grey 63′ Volkswagen.

 I had picked the VW up in Stuttgart three months ago and then explored the Bavarian forest, driven in an eye blink through Lichtenstein, crossed the Alps, and checked out Northern Italy in this little wonder.
-I glanced over at Jonesy and excitedly looked forward to driving my pride and joy on our first ever visit France.
+I glanced over at Jonesy and excitedly looked forward to driving my pride and joy on our first ever visit to France.

 Jonesy held the folded map up in one hand and the Four Roses extra-large size jug in the other, and his dark face lit up with the happiest bright-eyed smile I think I’ve ever seen.
 “Well Jonesy, we’re off!
 But before we hit the road,” I pointed at the bottle in Jonesy’s hand.